Making Money From Home Part-Time : A comparison of Opportunities

 Making Money with Body by Vi

 So how can you get involved?
 Body by VI offers a ‘lucrative’ making money program for all of their representatives.
 ‘Because they transform lives through The Challenge, bringing our mission of Life, Health and Prosperity – we are proud to reward them.’
 Apart from the aforementioned ‘Refer 3, get your next month Free!’ deal, Body by VI also offers home-based work opportunities.
 As a promoter, your focus will be on creating a retail customer base, as well as building a team or ‘organisation’ of other promoters.
-As your progress through the program, you will increase your home base income through commissions on the product sales generated throughout your distributor organisation.
+As your progress through the program, you will increase your home base income through commissions on the product sales generated throughout your Partner organisation.
 There are, as with most direct sales companies, elite groups within the company that are recognised for their commitment to excellence.
 These people, within Body by VI, are the Bimmer Club, who are eligible to earn monthly BMW Bonus points that go towards a Body by VI branded black BMW.